suryavanshi/suryavanshi/README.md

 ## Hi Friends, I'm [Manu](https://www.linkedin.com/in/manusuryavansh/)👋
+I have been working with LLM's, NLP, ML  etc for many years.
+You can find my blog posts on my medium blog.
+Feel free to also connect on [LinkedIn](https://www.linkedin.com/in/manusuryavansh/).
+Currently I am working on Agents, LLM etc you can checkout my repositories for relevant resources.
 ### Sep 2023: Built DiscoverAI - Legal Co-Pilot - Overall Winner at Stanford LLMxLaw Hackathon

 ### Read more about my work on my [Medium Blog](https://msuryavanshi.medium.com/)🙏